smartinternz02/SI-GuidedProject-2699-1622645723/README.md

 As Hardware is not available I have taken random values in python for sensor data as physical hardware is not available.
-Coming to Software,The designed River water quality monitoring system can be divided into:
+Coming to Software,the designed River water quality monitoring system can be divided into:
 •IBM WATSON IOT PLATFORM
 • NODERED